molevolworkshop/molevolworkshop.github.io/_posts/2019-10-07-welcome-to-molevol.md

 ---
 layout: post
-title:  "2026 Course dates: TBD"
+title:  "2026 Course dates: May 17, 2026 - May 27, 2026"
-date:   2025-06-06
+date:   2025-11-14
 categories: 2026 workshop
 ---

-Please check back in the fall of 2025 for details about the 2026 Workshop on Molecular Evolution
+Applications are now being accepted for the 2026 Workshop on Molecular Evolution!